 In anticipation of GSX, we sat down with presenters of upcoming sessions in order to get a better understanding of the topics at hand.
-This week we are featuring, “Demystifying Biometrics: The Safe of Unsafe Use of Biometrics,” presented by Doug OGorden, Director of Digital Media & Events at AID2entry & BIPAbuzz – Get To The Point Media.
+This week we are featuring, “Demystifying Biometrics: The Safe or Unsafe Use of Biometrics,” presented by Doug OGorden, Director of Digital Media & Events at AID2entry & BIPAbuzz – Get To The Point Media.
 Read on for what he had to say and don’t forget to register for GSX 2024!

 Q: How did you become interested in your topic?